adaltas/node-nikita/docs/content/metadata/sudo.md

 ---
 title: Metadata "sudo"
-redirects:
-- /options/sudo/
 ---

 # Metadata "sudo" (boolean, optional, false)

-The "sudo" option escalates the right of the current user with `root` privileges.
+The "sudo" metadata escalates the right of the current user with `root` privileges.
 Passwordless sudo for the user must be enabled.
-The "sudo" option is cascaded to all its children.
+The "sudo" metadata is cascaded to all its children.

 ## Usage